Beyond the Lascar Group: Group-theoretic terminology

-Groups whose every conjugacy class is finite (called FC-groups) were studied by I. Schur, R. Baer, and B.H.
+Discrete groups whose every conjugacy class is finite (called FC-groups) were studied by I. Schur, R. Baer, and B.H.
 Neumann, see \cite{neumann}.
-This was later extended to locally compact groups by Ushakov and (independently, it seems) Tits \cite{tits}, with emphasis on the connected case, and by \cite{GM} in general.
+This was later extended to locally compact groups, and precompact conjugacy classes, by Ushakov and Tits \cite{tits}, with emphasis on the connected case, and by \cite{GM}, \cite{wu-yu} in general.
 Roughly speaking, such groups are extensions of abelian groups by compact ones.

-We will need a similar structure theorem (\thmref{lc1cc}) for a single precompact conjugacy class.
-It seems likely that this exists in the literature, but I was unable to find it.
-The result does not immediately reduce to the case where all conjugacy classes are precompact, since as Tits showed, the union of all compact conjugacy classes need not form a closed subgroup.
-Moreover, we need to obtain commutativity not modulo an arbitrary compact normal subgroup, but rather one generated by elements of the conjugacy class at hand.
-It is for the latter purpose that we need \lemref{syzygy} and \lemref{GM3.16}.
-The reader interested only in the structure theorem \ref{ag2} for approximate subgroups, or the applications to approximate lattices, can ignore this point; but it is essential for the model-theoretic picture (e.g. approximate continuity, the place of $G/G^{00}$ in $\CG$, distinction between $X$ and ${\Sh}$) and probably for other group theoretic statements.
+We require a version describing a single precompact conjugacy class.
+Thanks to Yves de Cornulier for explaining the relevant literature; previously, the deduction of this local version was a little more elementary but considerably more elaborate.